 - 4 cloves garlic, minced

-- Pinch chili flakes
+- Pinch chili flakes (optional)

-- 1 quart of tomato sauce
+- 28 ounce tomato sauce

-- lemon zest
+- Lemon zest

 - salt and pepper to taste

-- Cut the bacon into small pieces with kitchen shears.
-In a large skillet, cook the bacon until fat has rendered out and bacon is evenly browned.
+- In a very large skillet, cook the bacon until fat has rendered out and bacon is evenly browned.

 - Once the onions and sauce have been combined add the ground and whole chick peas and the bacon, stir to combine.